DarrianTalamantes/DEIMoS-Snakemake/README.md

 6 Rule align_qc_sample: This rule uses the sample output from mzml2hdf and align_qc_qc to find the closest date_time_index out of the qc files.
 It then applies that transformation on the sample and saves it.

-7.1 Rule actorize_sample:
+7.1 Rule factorize_sample: This rule uses the output of align_qc_sample to run deimos.build_factors() on it.

-7.2 Rule threshold_sample:
+7.2 Rule threshold_sample: This rule uses the output of align_qc_sample to run deimos.threshold() on it.
+This uses the 'threshold' form the config file.

-8 Rule smooth_sample:
+8 Rule smooth_sample: This rule uses the outputs of factorize_sample and threshold_sample to use the function deimos.filters.smooth().

-9 Rule peakpick_sample:
+9 Rule peakpick_sample: This Rule uses the output of factorize_sample and smooth_sample to

 10 Rule Downselect_peaks: